mibexsoftware/bamboo-plan-dsl-plugin/docs/_projects/project.md

         name: my plan 1
       - key: PLAN2KEY
         name: my plan 2
+    permissions:
+      user:
+        paul: !permission ADMIN
+      group:
+        devops:
+          - !permission ADMIN
+          - !permission CREATE
+      other:
+        !userType LOGGED_IN_USERS:
+          - !permission CREATE
   ~~~
   {: title="YAML" }

 ---

 A project contains of a collection of [plans](#plan).
 Each project has a key (which must consist of an uppercase
 letter followed by one or more uppercase alphanumeric characters), a name and its build plans.
+Since Bamboo 6.2, it
+can also have project permissions for users and groups.